Search The Traditional Ballad Index

 For those who prefer it, here is a DuckDuckGo search (you might want to try both; they produce significantly different results):

-Neither search engine is perfect.
-If you don't find what you want with one of them, try the other.
+None of these searches is perfect.
+If you don't find what you want with one of them, try another.

 Overview